Overview

 Eligibility

-Eligibility for occupational vaccination has now been extended to include healthcare workers in both groups 1 and 2 who have not received a pertussis-containing vaccine in the last 5 years.
+The UKHSA guidance on occupational vaccination for healthcare workers has been updated in line with recent JCVI advice.
+Eligibility for occupational vaccination now includes healthcare workers in both Groups 1 and 2 who have not received a pertussis-containing vaccine in the last 5 years.

-Of note, eligible HCWs should be given a single booster dose.
-There are currently no recommendations for additional booster doses for HCWs.
+Group 2 HCWs should be given a single booster dose.
+There are currently no recommendations for additional booster doses for healthcare workers in priority group 2.

 Schools, nurseries and childcare settings